shawngraham/5706-source/content/docs/syllabus/introduction.md

 Please read each of the documents on this website listed in turn under the 'Syllabus' sidebar at left.

 {{< alert icon="⚡️" text="It is extremely important that you do the <a href='/docs/syllabus/cyoa'>CYOA</a> during the Sept 8 - 12 time frame." >}}

+## Acknowledgements

+This list is surely only going to grow, but to start with -

+- Rob Blades
+- Chantal Brousseau
+- Quinn Dombrowski